Rules

 Each control in a form has a set of properties which can be read and changed with JavaScript.
 This is in the form of ControlID.Property.
 For example, most controls where the user can enter data have a ‘value’ property accessed with controlID.value, which can be used like a var in JavaScript.
 Depending on the control, the values may require different formatting.
 Some properties shared by most controls include:

 • label: The display name of a form.
-Can be set to a string, and markdown tags entered will be applied when viewing.
+Can be set to a string, and HTML markup tags will be applied when viewing the form.

 For more control properties, see the section on Controls.